 Gold vs. Silver – Which of the precious metals are a better investment?
 The answer depends on individual choices, which are most often based on many factors.

 Some factors include affordability, storage, etc. Here’s a brief analysis of gold vs. silver in the light of various investment implications.

 Silver is reportedly much more affordable for an average investor than its precious metal counterpart – gold.
-Physical silver captures nearly same benefits than gold, like being a hard asset, silver is used in coinage more than gold, and having limited counterparty risk or default risk.
+Physical silver captures nearly the same benefits than gold, like being a hard asset, silver is used in coinage more than gold, and having limited counterparty risk or default risk.